Take Care: How to Ask for Work Benefits When You’re an Elder Caregiver

 Tewari also feels lucky to have understanding coworkers and managers.
 “There’s quite a few of them who are taking care of their own parents,” she notes.

-When to Talk to Your Employer About Caregiving Duties
+Talk to Your Employer About Caregiving Duties

 Although the timing isn’t always up to you, the earlier you can speak to your employer, the better you’ll be able to negotiate accommodations for your caregiving duties, advises Jana Panarites, author and host of the Agewyz podcast on caregiving and healthy aging.